 A concentration in cytotechnology is offered within the degree program.
-This concentration is available through affiliations with Fletcher Allen Health Care in Burlington, Vt. and the Mayo School of Health Sciences in Rochester, Minn.
+This concentration is available through affiliations with the University of Vermont Medical Center in Burlington, Vt. and the Mayo School of Health Sciences in Rochester, Minn.
 Both are approved by the Commission on Accreditation of Allied Health Education Programs (1361 Park St.; Clearwater, Fla.
 33756; telephone 727-210-2350).

 As a Medical Laboratory Sciences major, you will study amino acids, carbohydrates, enzymes, proteins and vitamins in humans; bacteria and disease; the immune system; organic chemistry; scientific methods for analyzing chemical reactions; and the structure and function of cells, tissues and organ systems in animals and humans.